liferay/liferay-docs/guidelines/07-advanced-javadoc-guidelines.markdown

 - When describing a specific parameter, refer to it with "the", not "a" or "given".

-- By using "the" (e.g. "the parent folder") it is assumed the reader will understand we are referring to an entity related to a parameter (e.g. the folder associated with parameter `parentFolderId`).
+- By using "the" (e.g., "the parent folder") it is assumed the reader will understand we are referring to an entity related to a parameter (e.g. the folder associated with parameter `parentFolderId`).